 Expansion in the late 1960s demanded a format change to where the players from the six new teams faced off against the stars of the so-called Original Six clubs and at first, this format was also worth watching.
 Many of the expansion club All-Stars had been shunted aside by the six existing clubs and had a point to prove that they belonged, so this made for some intensity in the All-Star Game.

-That soon faded as the expansion teams became more established and ever since the NHL has sought to find a formula that would put some passion into their All-Star Game in 2016, by pitting all four divisions against each other in a three-on-three tournament, it would appear that they’ve finally landed on a winner.
+That soon faded as the expansion teams became more established and ever since the NHL has sought to find a formula that would put some passion into their All-Star Game, by pitting all four divisions against each other in a three-on-three tournament, it would appear that they’ve finally landed on a winner.